 2. Informed consent

 You agree that by requesting treatment, you will provide any requested details of your medical history and that you formally give your consent for a doctor to prescribe you treatment.
-You also agree that by requesting a sexual health screen/test, including a HIV test/screen, that you give your informed consent to undergo the particular test/screen in the manner of Anytime Doctor's service for testing/screening.
+You also agree that by requesting a sexual health screen/test that you give your informed consent to undergo the particular test/screen in the manner of Anytime Doctor's service for testing/screening.

 3. The Role of Your GP

-Your GP is responsible for your day to day healthcare and Anytime Doctor strongly recommends that you keep him/her advised if you take a test or are treated for an infection.
-However, we are obliged to point out that you have every right to keep this matter private if you wish to do so and Anytime Doctor will Not pass your medical record to your GP.
+Your GP is responsible for your day to day healthcare and Anytime Doctor strongly recommends that you keep your GP advised if you take a test or are treated with medicines.
+However, we are obliged to point out that you have every right to keep this matter private if you wish to do so and Anytime Doctor will not pass your medical record to your GP without your consent.

-By registering on the Anytime Doctor website (www.AnytimeDoctor.co.uk), patients can communicate with a doctor via their online patient record 24 hours per day.
-Your doctor will aim to respond within hours, however during the weekend or between 11pm to 6am the response time will be slower.
-Patients needing medical advice outside these times should contact their GP in the first instance.
+By registering on the Anytime Doctor website (www.anytimedoctor.co.uk), patients can communicate with a doctor via their online patient record.
+Anytime Doctor is open between the hours of 9.00am and 5.00pm, Monday to Friday (excluding bank holidays).
+During these times, your doctor will aim to respond within hours.
+Patients needing non-urgent medical advice outside these times should contact their GP in the first instance.

 In an emergency, patients should telephone 999 or attend their nearest Accident & Emergency Department.